 The period between 1994 and 2003 saw decreased Official Development Assistance (ODA) to the agricultural sector and IFAD’s work shifted from a focus on agriculture to a broader focus on rural development.

-The Millennium Development Goals (MDGs) were introduced in this period, signalling a renewed commitment to tackling poverty, in particular, rural poverty, and other challenges already known to IFAD.
+The Millennium Development Goals (MDGs) were introduced in this period, signaling a renewed commitment to tackling poverty, in particular, rural poverty, and other challenges already known to IFAD.
 Against this backdrop, in 2003, IFAD sought to determine the relevance of its mission and the impact it was having in reducing rural poverty.
 This impact evaluation was the first truly independent and comprehensive evaluation in the Fund’s history.

-By 2011, donors were increasingly commissioning meta-evaluations of development effectiveness to assist resource allocation decision making.
+By 2011, donors were increasingly commissioning meta-evaluations of development effectiveness to assist resource allocation decision-making.
 The 2011 case study project is part of a collaborative effort co-sponsored by IFAD and GEF’s evaluation offices.
 The aim is to find out the impact of evaluations of multilateral development institutions and to draw lessons concerning the way these evaluations are designed and used.

 Itad led the evaluation of IFAD in 2003 and has recently concluded the case study of IFAD as part of the broader study.
 The evaluation assessed the effectiveness and impact of IFAD’s work, including projects, policy and advocacy.
 Data was collected in two main stages – a desk review of 21 country programmes and impact assessment visits to 20 projects in 10 countries.
 A random sampling method was used.
 Additionally, a questionnaire was developed to quantitatively rate performance for comparative analysis.